sidd7523/BYTEUPRISE_WD_01/README.md

-Byteuprise Web Dev project1:  Simple Stopwatch using HTMLand CSS
+Byteuprise Web Dev project1:  Simple Stopwatch using HTML and CSS